-This Challenge is open for applications and we ran a launch event describing the challenge, which is available on YouTube.
+This challenge is currently closed but if you would like to discuss a potential solution, we are still open to conversations.
+We ran a launch event describing the challenge, which is available on YouTube.

 Support is fully funded by the UK Government through the UK Shared Prosperity Fund.
 Tees Valley Innovation Challenge is delivered by Edge Innovation Ltd and Health Innovation North East and North Cumbria on behalf of the Tees Valley Mayor and Combined Authority, and the Tees Valley Business Board.